Improving Visual Representation Learning through Perceptual Understanding: Methodology

 \section{Methodology}

 The learning framework used for this work is based on MAE~\cite{MaskedAutoencoders2021}.
-In Section~\ref{perceptual_loss} we describe how the MAE loss is extended to introduce a perceptual loss term.
-In Section~\ref{adversarial_losses} we then describe further variants of adversarial loss with which the perceptual loss term is combined.
-In Section~\ref{msg_mae_model} we describe how we modify the MAE architecture to ensure maximal learning in the encoder stage when using multi-scale gradients.
+In Section~\ref{perceptual_loss} we describe how the MAE loss is extended with a perceptual loss term.
+In Section~\ref{adversarial_losses} we then describe variants of adversarial loss which is also added to the objective.
+In Section~\ref{msg_mae_model} we describe modifications to the MAE architecture to maximize learning in the encoder stage when using multi-scale gradients.